 Maize-meal porridge

-Maisemeal porridge is only worth making with freshly-ground whole corn; if you can get it.
-Add some fresh berries for extra benefit.
+Maize-meal porridge is only worth making with freshly ground whole corn; if you can get it.
+Add some berries for extra benefit.

 100pc cornmeal with yoghurt and blueberries.

-Our green journey has meant a life of experimentation and fun with different foodstuffs and, where possible, trying to grow as much of our own as possible.
+Our green journey has meant a life of experimentation and fun with different foodstuffs; and where possible, trying to grow as much of our own as we are able.
 Having discovered the vast benefits of 100% wholemeal from wheat, we are now doing the same with corn.
-A roller mill has been ordered, and the mealies sourced.
+An industrial mill has just been delivered and the mealies sourced.

 But there is another issue at play; this is our first real attempt to find out for ourselves some answers on genetically modified foods.
-These mealies are coming are non-GM white maize.
-We will hopefully have some answers before the end of 2021.
+These mealies are coming are non-GM maize.

-We have in 2022 sourced non-GM yellow maize; it's certainly more nutritious and has greater flavour.
+We have since 2022 sourced non-GM yellow maize; it's certainly more nutritious than the white and has greater flavour.
 The chickens also prefer it.
-The seeds planted in our green garden yielded exceptional corn on the cob.
+The seeds planted in our green garden are yielding exceptional corn on the cob.

-"In the milling the pericarp and germ of maize are usually sieved out as chaff in the preparation of most traditional foods, leading to loss of a large portion of proteins, lipids and minerals that are present in those kernel structures; and vitamins too."
+"In the milling the pericarp and germ of maize are usually sieved out as chaff in the preparation of most traditional foods; that leads to loss of a large portion of the proteins, lipids and minerals that are present in those kernel structures; and vitamins too."

 - Food Reviews International 35(4), April 2019